AppDaemon/appdaemon/docs/APPGUIDE.rst

 State Operations
 ----------------

 AppDaemon maintains a master state list segmented by namespace.
-As state changes are notified by the various plugins, AppDaemon takes not and stores the updated state locally.
+As state changes are notified by the various plugins, AppDaemon listens and stores the updated state locally.

-The MQTT plugin does not use state at all, and relies on events to trigger actions, whereas the Home Assistant plugin makes extensive use of state.
+The MQTT plugin does not use state at all, and it relies on events to trigger actions, whereas the Home Assistant plugin makes extensive use of state.

 A note on Home Assistant State
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 State within Home Assistant is stored as a collection of dictionaries,
 one for each entity.
 Each entity's dictionary will have some common
-fields and a number of entity type-specific fields The state for an
+fields and a number of entity type-specific fields.
+The state for an
 entity will always have the attributes:

 -  ``last_updated``